Sport in the United Kingdom: Horseracing

 Thoroughbred racing, which originated under Charles II of England as the "sport of kings", occupies a key place in British sport, probably ranking in the top four or five sports in terms of media coverage.
 There are sixty racecourses in Great Britain with annual racecourse attendance exceeding six million and roughly 13,500 races being held across Britain and Ireland each year.
 The sport in Great Britain is governed by the British Horseracing Authority.
 The two racecourses in Northern Ireland are governed by Horse Racing Ireland, which runs the sport on an All-Ireland basis.
 The town of Newmarket is considered the centre of English racing, largely because of the famous Newmarket Racecourse.

-The two forms of horseracing in the United Kingdom are National Hunt, which involves jumping over fences or hurdles, and the more glamorous flat racing.
+The two forms of horse-racing in the United Kingdom are National Hunt, which involves jumping over fences or hurdles, and the more glamorous flat racing.
 National Hunt is a winter sport and flat racing is a summer sport, but the seasons are very long and they overlap.
 In flat racing the three races which make up the Triple Crown are the 2,000 Guineas, The Derby, and the St. Leger Stakes.
 Other leading flat races include the 1,000 Guineas and The Oaks, and these five races are collectively known as the Classics.
 Apart from the meetings at which the aforementioned races are staged, major flat racing meetings include Royal Ascot, Glorious Goodwood, and the Ebor Festival at York Racecourse.
 The highlights of the National Hunt season are the Cheltenham Festival and the Aintree Grand National.